jerryzhao173985/jerryzhao173985.github.io/README.md

 ## About Me

-I am a dedicated software engineer with expertise in machine learning, data analysis, and robotics.
-My work focuses on designing robust, scalable, and innovative solutions that bridge cutting-edge research with real-world applications.
-I enjoy collaborating on diverse projects that challenge the status quo and push technological boundaries.
+I am a dedicated software engineer committed to developing innovative and efficient technology solutions.
+My expertise spans machine learning, data analysis, and robotics, and I strive to apply cutting-edge research to solve real-world challenges.

 ---